-Currently, once an applicant has been admitted to the programme for a certain semester, she/he has to start their studies at Trier University in this semester.
-If there is a delay hindering a start in this semester and a start would only be possible in the subsequent semester, the applicant has to re-apply for this subsequent semester.
-Given that the examination regulations (and therefore the admission requirements) do not change in the meantime, the applicant's case does not have to be re-checked completely though.
-In summary, we would like to encourage potential applicants to plan the whole process thoroughly and to only apply if they are sure that they can actually start their studies at Trier University in the semester for which they apply.
+Currently, once an applicant has been admitted to the programme for a certain semester, she/he/they are also admitted to start their studies at Trier University in the following semester.
+So the admission is valid for two consecutive semesters.
+If there is a severe delay hindering a start in one of the two semesters, the applicant has to re-apply for a later subsequent semester.
+In summary, we would like to encourage prospective applicants to plan the whole process thoroughly and to only apply if they are sure that they can actually start their studies at Trier University in the semester for which they apply or the following one.